Working with Displays and Tabs

 If you press the [ + ] button you can add new control windows, which you probably don’t want to do at this point, but if you accidentally press this button, you’ll see this screen.
 You can exit this window by pressing the [ x ] at the top right.

 For you, I’ve created three workspaces for Small, Medium, and Large screens; however, I want to make sure that you always see what you need to see and can’t accidentally mess stuff up.
 So I’ve created some handy buttons for you.
-These can be accessed by pressing the Magic Sheet / Magic Want button at the top right corner.
+These can be accessed by pressing the Magic Sheet / Magic Wand button at the top right corner.
 A little popup window will appear and you can select Small / Medium / Large.

 This would be a great opportunity for you to decide which format is going to work best for your screen.
+Try each one – Large, Medium, and Small.